 It means that the lemon has different genetic makeup than the original plant.
 And as a result, the seeds produce different trees altogether.

 So, in short, do lemon trees grown from seed produce fruit?
 The answer is yes, but don’t expect it to have the same quality and taste as the parent tree.

 To plant a lemon indoors, you need to have some preparation done.
 Use potting soil and mix it with perlite and coconut coir.
 Mix it properly and get small granular soil that allows water to pass quickly.

 You can add a little sand to increase the soil’s ability to hold on to water.
 You can then mix it with citrus-ready fertilizer.

 The lemon tree won’t require much fertilization, and ideally, you need to fertilize it twice a year.
 Initially, feed the plant in spring and summer once then don’t fertilize it in the fall.

-Don't fertilize the tree when it starts flowering as it stresses the plant.
-The excessive flowering causes the plant to produce weak or small-sized lemon fruits.
+Don’t fertilize the tree when it starts flowering as it stresses the plant.
+Excessive flowering causes the plant to produce weak or small-sized lemon fruits.

 The lemon tree likes a bit more acidic soil.
 You should strive to maintain the soil pH level between 5.5 and 6 as it encourages growth.
 You can use a soil pH meter and amend the soil accordingly.

 Place the plant where the temperature remains above 45 degrees Fahrenheit.
 Too cold temperatures may cause the leaves to get yellow and fall off.